WWE News: Is Shane McMahon Still Competing At WrestleMania 33 Event?

 “When Stephanie found out Shane was going to be there, she went white in the face,” a source said.
 “And Paul [Triple H] freaked out.”

-It comes as no surprise Stephanie and HHH were uncertain about Shane’s return to the WWE.
+It comes as no surprise Stephanie and Triple H were uncertain about Shane’s return to the WWE.
 For years, it was their house and freedom was theirs to do whatever they wanted, as long as Vince allowed it.
 The WWE is better off now that Shane is back.
 If he competes at WrestleMania, then it may be against Brock Lesnar.
 Plans are constantly changing, so nothing can be certain.
 One thing is for certain, Shane McMahon is here to stay in the WWE.

 [Featured Image by WWE]